University of Nevada, Las Vegas: Evolution to UNLV

 In 1981, Claes Oldenburg's Flashlight sculpture was installed on the plaza between Artemus Ham Hall and Judy Bayley Theatre.

 The Lied Institute for Real Estate Studies was established in 1989.

-In 2001, Lied Library officially opened to the public on January 8, at a final cost of $55.3 million.
+In 2001, Lied Library opened to the public.
+The final cost of the project was reported to be $55.3 million.

 In 2002, the School of Dental Medicine opened to train students, and to offer low-cost dental care to residents.

 In 2003, the Institute for Security Studies was established to address homeland security concerns.
 The Lynn Bennett Childhood Development Center opened.

 In 2004, UNLV opened its first regional campus on Shadow Lane, near the University Medical Center.
 The School of Dental Medicine is located on the Shadow Lane Campus.
 Also, the School of Public Health was established in the Division of Health Sciences to address new and emerging public-health issues.

 In 2005, construction began on the $113 million science and engineering building, which has 200,000 square feet of teaching space, laboratories, and high-tech conference rooms.
-The building, completed in 2008, was designed to support interdisciplinary research; draw students to high-demand fields such as electrical engineering, computer science, and environmental science; and attract national and international researchers.
+The building, completed in 2008, was designed to support interdisciplinary research, draw students to high-demand fields such as electrical engineering, computer science, and environmental science, and attract national and international researchers.
 UNLV launched its first comprehensive campaign, Invent the Future, with the goal of raising $500 million by December 2008.
 Also, the Air Force ROTC program was established on campus.

-In 2006, The Nevada System of Higher Education Board of Regents raised the minimum GPA to 3.0 for admittance to UNLV.
+In 2006, the Nevada System of Higher Education Board of Regents raised the minimum GPA to 3.0 for admittance to UNLV.
 UNLV opened its first international campus in Singapore, where the William F. Harrah College of Hotel Administration offered a bachelor's degree program in hospitality management.
 UNLV planned to end its partnership with the Singapore Institute of Technology by 2015, due to economic issues such as rising tuition in Las Vegas and the falling value of the U.S. dollar in Singapore.